Frequently Asked Questions

 Who can work?

 To work on campus, a student must first have campus employment allocated as part of his/her financial aid package.
-Once students who have been awarded work have secured campus employment, non-aided students may apply for remaining available positions beginning the third week of the semester.
+Once students who have been awarded work have secured campus employment, non-aided students may apply for remaining available positions after the third week of classes has concluded.

 Where do I find a job?

 A variety of jobs are available throughout campus.
 Many jobs require basic skills and little, if any, previous experience or specific knowledge.
 Other jobs may require skills or knowledge acquired through course work, training or faculty recommendation.
-The Financial Aid Office will assign jobs to all first year students with work awards.
 Information about finding employment on and off-campus may be found here.